John Counter Boulevard

 Contact - City Hall - Projects - JCB

 John Counter Boulevard is a major east-west arterial route that passes across the top of Kingston from the Cataraqui River to Princess Street.
 It is an important and growing employment and shopping area and acts as a link to four of Kingston's main thoroughfares: Montreal Street, Division Street, Princess Street and Taylor-Kidd Boulevard.
 More than 20,000 vehicles and 50 trains pass through this crossing on John Counter Boulevard each day.

-The project is broken up into five distinct construction phases which include the widening from Division Street. to Sir John A. Macdonald Boulevard, that completed Phase 1 and 2 in 2013.
+The project is broken up into five distinct construction phases which include the widening from Division Street to Sir John A. Macdonald Boulevard.

 Phase 5b: 2019 to 2021